How to stop COVID-related hair loss

 Treatments for telogen effluvium can be varied.
 Some doctors prescribe medication, supplements and LED light treatments, while others recommend forgoing treatment entirely as the condition can resolve spontaneously in six months.
 However, intervention is recommended in cases where Covid-induced telogen effluvium is only partially responsive even after six months of conventional treatments, such as using Minoxidil.

-How stem cell therapy can reverse Covid-induced hair loss
+How stem cell hair treatment can reverse Covid-induced hair loss

-Stem cell conditioned media has great potential in regenerative medicine, with CALECIM®’s stem cell serum typically marketed as a cosmeceutical for rejuvenating aging skin.
+Stem cell derived growth factors and exosomes have great potential in regenerative medicine, with CALECIM®’s stem cell serum typically marketed as a cosmeceutical for rejuvenating aging skin.
 Rich in bioactive molecules, it can potentially reverse Covid-induced damage in hair follicles.
 As such, stem cell-based therapy is becoming increasingly popular as a treatment for pattern hair loss.

 In a peer-reviewed study led by Dr Shu Jin Lee of National University Health System, the research team found that monthly applications of stem cell serum significantly helped a male patient who had developed chronic telogen effluvium after recovering from Covid.
 Conventional treatment had not improved his condition, even after three months.